You are here

 All students are required to fully engage in the thesis process of writing and defending a thesis proposal, conducting thesis research, and writing and defending a final thesis under the direction of a graduate faculty member within the Department of Psychology.
 The thesis should be conceived as publishable research and should meet Graduate School thesis guidelines, Department of Psychology guidelines, and APA-style guidelines.

 Thesis hours are scheduled as variable credit, but a minimum of 3 hours must be scheduled each semester that a student chooses to schedule PSYC 599; you are required to schedule at least three hours of 599 credit within your final semester (i.e., the semester within which you plan to graduate).
+A minimum of 6 hours total of thesis credit are needed to meet graduation requirements.

-Field Practicum (PSYC 595; variable)
+Field Practicum (PSYC 595)

 The field practicum involves on-site practical experience related to the area of employment that you are considering.
 The types of experience will vary, but for most will include testing in psychological, education, and rehabilitation settings; and observations and experience in group counseling and psychotherapy.
 The field practicum is optional, but could be a good experience if you're seeking future employment in applied areas of psychology.